denise-schaefer/micro-frontends/README.md

 # WIP: micro-frontends
 example repo for micro frontends with react and dependency inversion as integration pattern

+!!!
+This repo is still work in progress, do not use it yet

 ## Slides
 Uses [demoit](https://github.com/dgageot/demoit "demoit") and Go